ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-v2-pro.rst

 	:target: ../_images/slcan.png

 #.
 Select the COMM port corresponding to SLCAN.
 #.
-Click "SLCAN NODE CAN1" on the UAVCAN section under Initial Setup>Optional Hardware tab.
+Click "SLCAN NODE CAN1" on the DroneCAN section under Initial Setup>Optional Hardware tab.
 #.
 Click "Update"
 #.
 Select "NO" in the pop-up prompt box (Tes is to select online firmware; No selects local firmware).
 #.
 Select firmware file.